 It's good to be in Algood: First of all, Algood is part of what's considered the Cookeville micropolitan area — a small urban cluster that functions as a regional economic hub.
 In fact, Algood has an ideal location, practically equidistance to the state's major cities: Knoxville (100 miles east), Chattanooga (100 miles south), and Nashville (85 miles west).

-What's more, Algood has the lowest median home price across all the fast-growth cities analyzed, at just $217,056.
+What's more, Algood has the lowest median home price across all the fast-growth cities analyzed, at just $239,833 as of June 2022.

-Most affordable small town award goes to: Oakland, with median home prices at $277,096 and incomes that are slightly above the state median, this Memphis neighbor means that residents will have big city access but the low cost of small city living.
+Most affordable small town award goes to: Oakland, with median home prices at $298,485 (June 2022) and incomes that are slightly above the state median; this Memphis neighbor provides residents big city access but the low cost of small city living.
 Bonus, the city also has one of the lowest total property tax rates in the state.

 Rocky Top, Tennessee